 When I look back, my personal obsession with web applications started years ago.
-Tinkering with BB Forums and other early CMS systems.
+Tinkering with BB Forums and other early Content Management Systems (CMS).
 I’m a creator at heart and love to be able to build ideas into fruition.
 My material of choice; code.

-We love working with our partners to build these solutions to their everyday problems.
+We love working with our partners to build these solutions to their everyday issues.

 We also take time out of our schedule to focus on building our own web applications.